B1rby/Stack-Based-Buffer-Overflows/README.md

 # Stack-Based-Buffer-Overflows-on-Linux-x86
 ![bof logo 3](https://user-images.githubusercontent.com/87600765/146174485-607fd934-cfea-4435-aa85-fec5fcb293e0.png)

 Writeup about the Stack-Based Buffer Overflows on Linux x86 module of HackThebox Academy.
-The module was made by by Cry0l1t3.
+The module was made by Cry0l1t3.

 Stack overflow is a type of buffer overflow vulnerability.
 When we pour water in a glass more than its capacity the water spills or overflow, similarly when we enter data in a buffer more than its capacity the data overflows to adjacent memory location causing program to crash.
 This is know as buffer overflow.